SushritPasupuleti/fullstack-nativebase-app-boilerplate/README.md

 A Fullstack multiplatform application boilerplate for Expo and Next.js with NativeBase to reuse frontend code/designs.

+## Note

+This approach uses Next version 9, which is 3 versions behind the latests, so this approach is not recommended by me.

 ## Setup Instructions

 Create Expo app with Next.js for Expo for Web